swisnl/agents-sdk/README.md

 - Define and use custom tools for external operations
 - Stream LLM responses for real-time interactions
 - Monitor agent behavior with observers and traces
+- Serialize and deserialize conversations for state management
+- Connect to external tools using the Model Context Protocol (MCP)

 The SDK is designed to be flexible, extensible, and easy to use while providing a robust foundation for building complex multi-agent based systems.